DanielDarsamo/odin-recipes/README.md

 # odin-recipes
-This is a repository to showcase my web development skills that I learned using TOP The website that will consist of recipes
+This is a repository to showcase my web development skills that I learned using TOP.
+The website that will consist of recipes